dtudk/pythonsupport-page/docs/courses/00000/index.rst

 fashion.

 We propose that instructions are kept for 6 years to allow students to revisit the instructions.
-If they will stop functioning we should warn with:
+If they stop functioning, please let us know via :mail:`pythonsupport@dtu.dk`, then we will insert a warning at the top of the instruction with:

 .. warning::